Coherent pressure structures in turbulent channel flow: Wavenumber and frequency spectra of pressure fluctuations

 \section{Wavenumber and frequency spectra of pressure fluctuations}

-We start by evaluating wavenumber and frequency spectra for the pressure in order to select energetic values for further analysis using SPOD and resolvent analysis.
-Spectra without and with premultiplication will be used, since, as will be shown, coherent energetic spanwise-coherent pressure structures appear in the spectrum without premultiplication, but are not represented by construction in premultiplied spectrum.
+We start by evaluating wavenumber and frequency spectra for the pressure in order to select the most energetic structures for further analysis.
+The procedure will follow the approach of \citet{morra2019relevance}, this time for pressure fluctuations.
+Spectra without and with premultiplication will be used, since, as will be shown, energetic spanwise-coherent pressure structures appear in the spectrum without premultiplication.
+A detailed analysis of the $Re_{\tau} \approx 550$ channel flow will be addressed in the following, whereas complementary results for the $Re_{\tau} \approx 180$ simulation are displayed in appendix \ref{app:Retau180_results}.

-The pressure component spectra at the channel wall ($y = 0$) and at $y \approx 0.5$, a height characteristic of large-scale structures \citep{delalamo2003spectra}, are shown in figures \ref{fig:pmspectra_yp15_y05_Retau180} and \ref{fig:spectra_y0_y05_Retau180} for the $Re_{\tau} \approx 180$ channel, evaluated with and without premultiplication.
-Minor differences between wall and buffer-layer spectra, at a distance of $y \approx 15$, were observed and hence we decided to show only the results on the channel wall.
-Differently from the streamwise velocity component premultiplied spectrum for the near-wall structures, which peaks at $({\lambda_x}^+,~{\lambda_z}^+) \approx (1000,~100)$ \citep{abreu2020resolvent, morra2021colour}, where ${\lambda_x}^+$ and ${\lambda_z}^+$ are the streamwise and spanwise wavelengths in inner (wall or viscous) units, respectively, the pressure component premultiplied spectrum peaks at $({\lambda_x}^+,~{\lambda_z}^+) \approx (204,~161)$ for the channel wall (left frame of figure \ref{fig:pmspectra_yp15_y05_Retau180}).
-The ${\lambda_x}^+$ peak value agrees with previous studies \citep{panton2017correlation, anantharamu2020analysis}.
-At a distance characteristic of large-scale motions (right frame of figure \ref{fig:pmspectra_yp15_y05_Retau180}), the peak is located at the slightly larger value of $(\lambda_x,~\lambda_z) \approx (1.40,~2.09)$, where ${\lambda_x}$ and ${\lambda_z}$ are the streamwise and spanwise wavelengths in outer units.
-Such values are in contrast with those obtained for the premultiplied spectrum of the streamwise velocity component, i.e. $(\lambda_x,~\lambda_z) \approx (4.19,~1.26)$ for $Re_{\tau} \approx 180$ \citep{morra2021colour}.
+The pressure component spectra at the channel wall ($y = 0$) and at $y^+ \approx$ 100, 200 and $y \approx 0.5$ (a height characteristic of large-scale structures \citep{delalamo2003spectra}), are shown in figures \ref{fig:pmspectra_yp15_y05_Retau550} and \ref{fig:spectra_y0_y05_Retau550} for the pressure power spectra with and without premultiplication, respectively.
+Minor differences between wall ($y = 0$) and buffer-layer spectra ($y^+ \approx 15$, characteristic of near-wall structures), were observed and hence we decided to show only the results on the channel wall.
+The wall premultiplied spectrum peaks at $({\lambda_x}^+,~{\lambda_z}^+) \approx (227,~155)$ and the ${\lambda_x}^+$ peak value agrees with previous studies \citep{panton2017correlation, anantharamu2020analysis}.
+On the other hand, the $y \approx 0.5$ plane premultiplied spectrum peaks at $(\lambda_x,~\lambda_z) \approx (0.90,~1.57)$.
+The premultiplied spectra at $y^+ \approx 100$ resembles the one at $y = 0$, although the energy peak moved to slightly higher wavelengths, whereas the spectra at $y^+ \approx 200$ resembles the one at $y \approx 0.5$ (equivalent to $y^+ \approx 270$).
+Note that on the wall ($y = 0$), peak spectral wavenumbers denote structures that are streamwise elongated, i.e. $\lambda_x > \lambda_z$, whereas far from the wall (e.g. $y \approx 0.5$), the more energetic structures are spanwise elongated, i.e. $\lambda_z > \lambda_x$.